ScReameer/worker-infinity-embedding/README.md

 > **Tip:** For OpenAI-compatible requests, include `"modality": "…"` alongside `model` and `input`.
 For native `/runsync` requests, pass `modality` inside the `input` object.
 If omitted, the worker assumes `text`.

-### Explicit Modality Selection
+### Validation & Image Fetching Defaults

 - All inputs are validated eagerly for the chosen modality with detailed, index-aware error messages.
 - Image downloads run through a shared `httpx.AsyncClient` with tuned keep-alive limits, timeouts, and a desktop browser User-Agent—improving compatibility with CDNs that block generic clients.
-- If you configure `extra_body` via an OpenAI SDK, the `modality` field still arrives at the server top-level—no additional parsing is required.
+All of these knobs can be overridden using the `HTTP_CLIENT_*` environment variables listed below.

 ### Multimodal Models